I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 The audience that watches Kane is a still photograph.
 Holes were poked into the photograph with the light showing through.

-Kane’s resurrection of the deep focus provided Welles with the ability to see the background setting as clear as the frontal one, creating one of the most famous scenes where Kane’s destiny is being decided in the foreground, while he’s innocently playing in the snow in the background, which we can observe as clearly as possible.
+Kane’s resurrection of the deep focus provided Welles with the ability to see the background setting as clearly as the frontal one, creating one of the most famous scenes where Kane’s destiny is being decided in the foreground, while he’s innocently playing in the snow in the background, which we can observe as clearly as possible.
 Every second, we get to contrast the boyhood and adulthood, the poverty of the material world and the richness of a child’s inner world.
-Deep focus photography emphasizes the mise-en-scène since every part of the frame is visible, and the viewer’s attention needs to be diverted using clever directing.
+Deep focus photography emphasizes the mise-en-scène because every part of the frame is visible, and the viewer’s attention needs to be drawn with using clever directing.
 Having perfected such a skill in the theater, Welles guides us to find order in chaos and become aware of the importance of simultaneity.

 Deep focus: Kane’s mother sending her child off into the world, ending his childhood, which is being portrayed in the background as vivid as the foreground.